 A: The ideal patient for lip reduction surgery should be healthy and have realistic views of what a lip reduction surgery can do for him.
 Prior to surgery medical history is taken to rule out any preexisting disease that may interfere with the healing process and to rule out any blood clotting problems.
 Lip reduction is as much an art as a science and it requires precise measurements and marking before planning to remove the excess tissue.
-The lip reduction is planned keeping in mind shape of patient’s lips and the suitability of new lip shape with shape of face.
+The lip reduction is planned to keep in mind the shape of patient’s lips and the suitability of new lip shape with the shape of the face.
 As an exercise look in the mirror—your upper lip should cover all but the lower third of your teeth, and your lower lip should protrude slightly more than your upper lip.
 To correct a lip that is too large a portion of the lip is surgically excised.

-A: Lip reduction surgery is done under local anaesthesia and it is a day care procedure.
+A: Lip reduction surgery is done under local anesthesia and it is a day care procedure.
 Lip reduction is the process of surgical reduction of both the upper lip and lower lip together or each lip individually.
-This surgery involves giving incisions on the inner surface of the lip and a elliptical strip of excess tissue is removed to reduce the plumpness of lip.
+This surgery involves giving incisions on the inner surface of the lip and an elliptical strip of excess tissue is removed to reduce the plumpness of lip.
 The lip is sutured with self-dissolving stitches and stitch removal is not required.
-A W-Plasty excision (in which incision is zigzag like a W) can also be done sometimes for aesthetic result.
-Upper Lip lift is done by removing strip of skin from the upper lip at its junction with nose and it gives a much better result with minimal scarring.
+A W-Plasty excision (in which incision is zigzag like a W) can also be done sometimes for the aesthetic result.
+Upper Lip lift is done by removing a strip of skin from the upper lip at its junction with nose and it gives a much better result with minimal scarring.

 Q: How much time does this surgery take?

-A: Lip reduction surgery takes about one hour and patient can go home after the surgery.
+A: Lip reduction surgery takes about one hour and the patient can go home after the surgery.
 It is a day care procedure and hospital admission is not needed.